 - Cut the butter into the flour mix using a pastry blender until is resembles course crumbs.

 - Stir in the lemon zest, milk and vanilla just until the dough starts to come together.

 - Add the blueberries to the bowl and gently fold the dough until it all comes together being careful not to burst the blueberries.

-- Turn the dough onto a parchment lined baking sheet and gently pat it into an 8 inch circle about 1 inch thick.
+- Turn the dough onto prepared baking sheet and gently pat it into an 8 inch circle about 1 inch thick.

-- Cut the dough into 8 even triangles with a dough cutter, pizza cutter or knife.
+- Cut the dough into 8 even triangles with a dough cutter, bench scraper, pizza cutter or knife.

 - Arrange the triangles on sheet pan 2 inches apart.